2021 Park Improvements

-The city council recently approved improvements to three city parks: Lions Park, Highlands Park and the Athletic Complex.
+In 2021, the city council approved improvements to three city parks: Lions Park, Highlands Park and the Athletic Complex.

 Lions Park

-The shelter at the Lions Park has been in need of improvements for a while.
-The city was looking at a minimum of $50,000 worth of improvements just to maintain the shelter in its current form or needing to tear down the building altogether.
+The shelter at the Lions Park had been in need of improvements for a while.
+In 2021, the city was looking at a minimum of $50,000 worth of improvements just to maintain the shelter in its current form or needing to tear down the building altogether.
 The Loretto Lions Club stepped forward and offered to donate $100,000 toward shelter improvements, if the city agreed to include some changes that would make the building more usable for their organization.
 These included a small indoor meeting area and a bathroom inside the building.
-At the April council meeting, plans and a quote were approved to make these improvements.
-The shelter will maintain the current concrete footprint, with the outdoor shelter space being decreased and the indoor shelter space being increased.
-The overall estimated cost of the project is $155,000.
-The city’s portion of the funding will come from Parks Capital funds that have been set aside for the project ($20,000) and an interfund loan from the Water Capital Fund.
+At the April 2021 council meeting, plans and a quote were approved to make these improvements.
+The shelter maintained the current concrete footprint, with the outdoor shelter space being decreased and the indoor shelter space being increased.
+The overall estimated cost of the project was $155,000.
+The city’s portion of the funding came from Parks Capital funds that had been set aside for the project ($20,000) and an interfund loan from the Water Capital Fund.

 Check out links to documents relating to the Lions Park Shelter Improvement Project below.